A year of UNSW Teaching Commons: a sanctuary for educators at the heart of campus

 Turning vision into reality

 Securing the right space on UNSW’s busy campus wasn’t easy.
-It wasn’t until a conversation with Professor Anne Simmons (then Provost) and Professor Louise Lutze-Mann (then Pro Vice-Chancellor, Education & Student Experience) that the already vacant JG’s café was offered as a possible location.
+It wasn’t until a conversation between Professor Louise Lutze-Mann (then Pro Vice-Chancellor, Education & Student Experience) and Professor Anne Simmons (then Provost) that the already vacant JG’s café was offered as a possible location.
 “That’s when the project really took off,” recalls Alex.
 After an extensive renovation, the café was transformed into a flexible, inviting space, with preserved mosaics and re-poured concrete slabs.

 The result is a venue designed for versatility—used for everything from talks and workshops to meetings and informal consultations.
 Over the past year, the Teaching Commons has welcomed over 5,000 visitors, averaging approximately 100 visitors each week.